 Calculate the length of common rafters with this free and easy online tool by entering a dimension for the roof width, selecting a pitch for the roof, and the thickness of the ridge.
-The results are automatically fired.
+The results are organized in an easy to read form.
 They include :

 - The length of the rafter.